-For me, the biggest enhancement in Minitab 17 is the addition of Design of Experiments (DOE) to the Assistant.
+For me, one of the best additions to Minitab Statistical Software has been Design of Experiments (DOE) to the Assistant.
 DOE in the Assistant has so many exciting aspects it’s hard to take it all in at once, but here are 5 highlights for when you plan and create a screening experiment:

 1. Just-in-time guidance

 If you’re lucky, you’ve had the chance to study DOE with an expert.
 If not, even the flow chart that opens with the Assistant to plan an experiment might seem intimidating.
 Fortunately, you don’t have to go scouring the thrift store for used textbooks.
 Select Assistant > DOE > Plan and Create and click any of the tan shapes in the flow chart.
 The Assistant gives you the critical information you need to proceed.

 Say, for example, that you aren’t sure what your first step should be.
 Click Plan the experimentation process and the Assistant reminds you that a good place to start is by making a list of potential factors.
 If you want help with that, you can use a fishbone diagram in Minitab Engage or choose Stat > Quality Tools > Cause and Effect.

 Minitab Statistical Software is built for flexibility, so if you use the DOE tools accessible from the Stat menu, you have the option to choose from over 250 base screening designs.
 That flexibility is a powerful feature to have access to, but it's more than most people will need to do their jobs every day.

 In the Assistant, the steps have been streamlined to make the work that you do every day faster.
 The Assistant offers 14 screening designs that will cover most of the typical situations you’ll encounter.
 On the flow chart, click Create Screening Design and you’re on your way.